-The Best Way to Rank the Top Sustainability MBAs
+The Best Way to Rank the Top Sustainability MBA Programs

-Nevertheless, with the growing number of programs with sustainability concentrations, different groups are grappling with how to assess the impact of these programs.
+Nevertheless, with the growing number of programs with sustainability concentrations, prospective students must figure out how to choose an MBA program, while different groups are grappling with how to assess the impact of these programs.
 Net Impact shares a ranking each year of business programs that include environmental and social impact.
 Another list, the Corporate Knights Better World MBA Rankings gave the 2018 top spot to the UK's Warwick Business School.
 The decision cited Warwick’s “meaningful integration of sustainable development into half of its core courses, extensive faculty research on sustainability themes (212 sustainability publications over the past three years, averaging over one per full-time faculty), and strong gender diversity (42.5 percent of faculty are female).”

 And how about the female faculty ratio?
 Warwick: 42%, Bard: 47%.
 More importantly, what about the gender diversity of the student body?
 In a recent survey, Warwick was not even listed among MBA programs with over 40% female enrollment (though their Executive MBA recently achieved 50%.)
-In fact, the best MBA’s in the global survey were proud to say that they had achieved female enrollment of 44%.
+In fact, the best MBAs in the global survey were proud to say that they had achieved female enrollment of 44%.
 Bard’s figure?
 Over 65%.
+Talk about MBA diversity.

 The technical reason for the Bard MBA’s absence from the Corporate Knights ranking relates to accreditation.
-Bard’s MBA program is fully accredited by the Middle States Association of Colleges and Schools, but that was not the stamp of approval required for inclusion in the ranking by the Knights.
+The MBA in Sustainability at Bard is fully accredited by the Middle States Association of Colleges and Schools, but that was not the stamp of approval required for inclusion in the ranking by the Knights.

 The more substantive reason is an outdated educational philosophy embedded in the Corporate Knights criteria for excellence: publication by faculty members in scholarly journals.
 A full 50% of the Knights’ weighting is based on the number of faculty publications related to sustainable development in peer-reviewed journals, along with a further citation of those publications, also in peer-reviewed journals.

 There is a need for peer-reviewed research that can help us better understand sustainable business strategies and outcomes.
-But it is a minor need in terms of building MBA programs to create a generation of sustainable business leaders.
-Peer-reviewed publication is an extremely limited way to measure the intellectual influence of MBA programs in Sustainability, and it should certainly not have a 50% weight in determining the “best” MBA for building a finer future.
+But it is a minor need in terms of building green MBA programs to create a generation of sustainable business leaders.
+Peer-reviewed publication is an extremely limited way to measure the intellectual influence of sustainability MBA programs, and it should certainly not have a 50% weight in determining the “best” MBA for building a finer future.

-What would be the best measure of the best graduate business education in sustainability?
-Conceptually, the answer is simple.
-MBA Alumni changing the world.
+What would be the most accurate measure of the best sustainable MBA programs?
+Conceptually, the answer is simple: MBA Alumni changing the world.

 Here are two possible metrics.
 First, what percent of graduates are following their passions and pursuing successful, high-impact careers in sustainable business?
 And two, what have they collectively accomplished, weighted by their years out of the program?

 Granted, there is not publicly available data to answer these questions.
-But an enterprising researcher could get a first approximation by mining Linked-In, and doing some survey work.
+But an enterprising researcher could get a first approximation by mining Linked-In, assessing schools with an MBA career development program, and doing some survey work.
 Perhaps an Assistant Professor of Management somewhere could even get a peer-reviewed article out of writing up the results.

 In the absence of this kind of direct evaluation of student success post-graduation, another metric to consider would be MBA student performance against other programs in international sustainability business case competitions, again, considering the number of students in the sustainable MBA concentration or program.

-At the end of the day, The Best Sustainability MBA Ranking needs to assess what is most important: student’s empowered with tools to change the world.
+At the end of the day, ranking the top sustainability MBA programs must assess what is most important: students empowered with tools to change the world.